anilmalik13/AddressIQ/chatbot-app/frontend/README.md

 # AddressIQ Frontend

 A React TypeScript application with Redux state management for handling file uploads and address processing.
+This frontend is part of the larger AddressIQ intelligent address processing system.

 ## Features